thejhh/blockjs/README.md

 text files.
 Complete application source code will look like a layout.

 This project will be a web-based application written in JavaScript and with Node.js.
-License will be [GPL version 3](https://github.com/jheusala/blockjs/blob/master/COPYING).
+License is [GPL version 3](https://github.com/jheusala/blockjs/blob/master/COPYING).

 Main parts of the blockjs
 -------------------------